Richard Bistrong | Contributing Editor

 Richard writes about current anti-bribery and compliance issues at www.richardbistrong.com.
 Information about his consulting practice, Front-Line Anti-Bribery LLC, can also be found on that website.

-Mastercard has followed the success of its first compliance training video with a second release, this time about the perils of getting too close and
+The award-winning e-learning series Compliance Corner has followed the success of its first release with a second series of videos, this time about the perils